junxit/us-congress-bills-119/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Promptly Ending Political Prosecutions and Executive Retaliation Act”.
+This Act may be cited as the “Promptly Ending Political Prosecutions and Executive Retaliation Act of 2025”.

 ## § 2.
 Removal of certain actions